FREQUENTLY ASKED QUESTIONS

-Yes, if you are in the Denton area I can coach you and your pets in the convenience of your own home.
+Yes, if you are in the Denton, TX area I can coach you and your pets in the convenience of your own home.
 This is your pet's best learning environment.
-For Gold and Platinum level obedience, we will arrange to meet for some of your private sessions in places such as parks and pet-friendly stores as well.
+For Canine Good Citizen and Community Canine obedience, we will arrange to meet for some of your private sessions in places such as parks and pet-friendly stores as well.
 Training tracking and other sports may require us to meet at local parks or fields.

 If you are more than 20 miles outside of Denton, extra travel fees may apply for in-home training if I am able to come to you.
 I also offer virtual training sessions, which is a great option for those outside of my travel area.
 We can cover almost anything remotely, from puppy training and obedience to specialty and sports!

 Yes.
 Your initial consultation fee covers me assessing your environment and all of your pets in the same household (owned by you and living under your roof) so that I can make the best training program recommendations to meet your goals.
 After the initial consultation, additional pets add extra time and resources to your training program, so additional fees will apply.

 What type of behavior problems do you work with?

 Many behaviors that are completely natural for dogs—like jumping, digging, chewing, guarding resources, escaping and running away—can prove to be challenging for pet parents, but may be completely normal for dogs.
 A dog that is behaviorally sound and emotionally stable but lacks basic manners related to walking on leash, coming when called, sitting, lying down, or staying in place fits into the category of a training problem.
 Training problems are common in young and adolescent dogs, and will benefit from a positive reinforcement training program from a qualified trainer to teach basic manners.
 This is my area of specialty: teaching manners and problem-solving common unwanted behaviors in pet dogs, as well as prevention of future behavior problems by laying a strong foundation of trust and and communication in puppies.